The painful absurdity of AG William Barr's slavery comment

 According to The Washington Post's police shootings database, Black Americans are killed by police at more than twice the rate of their White counterparts, despite the fact that the former make up less than 13% of the country's population.

-In a similar vein, in August, Lynda Williams, the president of the National Organization of Black Law Enforcement Executives, confronted Barr during a closed-door gathering of national law enforcement leaders over his denial of systemic racism.
+In August, Lynda Williams, the president of the National Organization of Black Law Enforcement Executives, confronted Barr during a closed-door gathering of national law enforcement leaders over his denial of systemic racism.

 "I challenged him respectfully to think differently because just because you have not experienced that, it does exist," Williams said in an interview.

-And as my CNN colleague Maegan Vazquez reported in June, Barr's callous handling of racial injustice in 2020 -- using SWAT-like policing tactics to quell protests -- mirrors the actions he took nearly three decades ago, following another infamous incident of police brutality.
+And as my CNN colleague Maegan Vazquez reported in June, Barr's callous handling of race and racism in 2020 -- using SWAT-like policing tactics to quell Black Lives Matter protests -- mirrors the actions he took nearly three decades ago, following another infamous incident of police brutality.

 "It was also Barr, serving as then-President George H.W.
 Bush's attorney general, who helmed the federal response during 1992's Los Angeles riots, which came after four officers were acquitted of beating Rodney King," Vazquez wrote.
 "That was, in fact, the last time the Insurrection Act was invoked -- the 1807 law allowing for the use of US military on US soil."